MA Fine Art (5-year programme)

 How will I be assessed?

-We conduct continuous formative assessment throughout the year, to give meaningful feedback and to encourage experimentation in the studio and beyond.
+We use continuous formative assessment throughout this programme.
+This helps give meaningful feedback and encourages experimentation in the studio and beyond.

 Standard entry requirement